Evgeniy-Golodnykh/movies_notifications/README.md

 # Movies notifications

 ### Description
-This is a Telegram notification of the newest movies from [Radygakino theater](https://radygakino.ru).
+This is a Telegram notification of the newest movies from [Kinomax theater](https://kinomax.ru).
 It's purpose is to simplify monitoring information about theater session.

 ### Quick Start
 1. Clone repo